+(8) SEFARATE VENT DUCTS.
 Vent ducts from different rooms shall not be combined anywhere and shall be continuous from the room vent opening to a gathering chamber or outside atmosphere unless direct-connected to an exhaust fan.
-Gravity vent ducts serving similar occupancy classifications may be combined immediately below the point of final delivery to the outside atmosphere such as at the base of a roof ventilator.
+Gravity vent ducts serving similar occupancy classifications may be combined immediately below the point of final delivery to the outside atmosphere such as the base of a roof ventilator.

-Note: This order prohibits the use of open pipe spaces as a substitute for a continuous duct.
+(a) This order prohibits the use of open pipe spaces as a substitute for a continuous duct.